What is the museum's mission?

 Is there a place to park my car?

 Photography of Laguna Art Museum’s permanent collection for personal use is allowed.
 More than that, we encourage it!
 Share your photos with us online and we’ll repost our favorites: @LagunaArtMuseum #LagunaArtMuseum.
+Please, no flash photography or tripods inside the museum.

 The use of photography and videography for commercial purposes is not permitted.
 If you are a member of the press and would like to request images, please contact the Communications Department by email or at 949.494.8971 x211.